 What is an Adjective?
 Adjective Examples and Types of Adjectives

-Let’s understand more about adjectives and types of adjectives with examples.
+But wait, there’s more to this word magic!
+Let’s explore adjectives and types of adjectives with some cool examples.

 What is an Adjective?